 2. AN OVERVIEW OF HFI

-HFI is registered as a Portfolio Manager (“PM”), Investment Fund Manager (“IFM“) and Exempt Market Dealer (“EMD”) in the provinces of British Columbia and Saskatchewan.
+HFI is registered as a Portfolio Manager (“PM”), Investment Fund Manager (“IFM“) and Exempt Market Dealer (“EMD”) in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, and Quebec.

 3. THE PRODUCTS AND SERVICES WE OFFER

 HFI, as an IFM, offers investment management services and creates investment funds for our own clients and investors of other registered adviser firms.
 The investment funds created, managed, and advised by us are described on our website at www.hoovest.com/funds.

 HFI, as a PM, offers investment management services (“discretionary portfolio management services”) to individuals, corporations, trusts, estates, and institutions.

 HFI, as an EMD, offers trading services to clients who purchase securities of our funds directly from us or who purchase other securities through us (i.e., not through another registered dealer).
 As an EMD, HFI is only permitted to trade in securities distributed under a prospectus exemption (for example, to “accredited investors” within the meaning of applicable securities laws) or that are distributed under a prospectus but in transactions for which a prospectus exemption is available but not relied upon.
 When HFI provides these services, our relationship with our clients will generally not extend beyond the completion of each particular transaction.

 For further information, see section 5 “YOUR ACCOUNT”.

 This document will be provided to you at the time you open your account(s) with HFI or before we begin providing advice or trading services to you.
 If there is a significant change to the information contained in this document, we will post the updated version on our website at www.hoovest.com/disclosures.